How Vasospasms Affect Blood Flow in the Brain, Heart & Skin

 This type of vasospasm often develops after a brain artery bursts.
 It causes bleeding between the brain and the skull, known as a subarachnoid haemorrhage.

-People with a brain injury or aneurysm commonly suffer from it.
+- Causes: People with a brain injury or aneurysm commonly suffer from it.
 The risk increases several days after the bleeding has stopped.
-The main trigger is bleeding in the brain, which usually occurs four to fourteen days before symptoms worsen.
+Cerebral vasospasm typically develops 3 to 14 days after a subarachnoid haemorrhage caused by a ruptured aneurysm.

 2. Coronary Artery Vasospasm